saurabh0719/go-hashlru/README.md

 # go-hashlru

-A simple thread-safe, fixed size LRU written in Go based on [dominictarr's Hashlru Algorithm](https://github.com/dominictarr/hashlru). :arrows_clockwise:
+A simple thread-safe, fixed size LRU written in Go.
+Based on [dominictarr's Hashlru Algorithm](https://github.com/dominictarr/hashlru). :arrows_clockwise:

 Uses `map[interface{}]interface{}` to allow kv pairs of any type.

+Visit `example/example.go` in the root directory for a simple example.

 <hr>